vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - The file server for vSphere Integrated Containers Engine downloads and the installation of the vSphere Client plug-in
 - The `vic-machine-server` service, that powers the vSphere Integrated Containers plug-in for the HTML5 vSphere Client.

+You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
+Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.
+For information about deploying multiple appliances, see [Deployment Topologies for the vSphere Integrated Containers Appliance](../vic_overview/vic_deployment_topos.md).

 If you are deploying vSphere Integrated Containers 1.4.3 or later, by default the vSphere Integrated Containers plug-in for the vSphere Client is installed automatically.
 The installer installs the following plug-ins:

 - A plug-in for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.
 The HTML5 plug-in allows you to to deploy and interact with virtual container hosts (VCHs) directly in the vSphere Client.